islaytitans/alien/docs/src/GM/README.md

 ### Permament mental trauma

 - If rolled 13 or higher on a Panic Role make an empathy role at the end of the session
-  - Only roll skill do not att stat
+  - Only roll skill do not add stat
 - If successed develop a permanent mental trauma, roll on the table on p67

 ## Gameplay